-6.21 The Minimum Requisite Benefit Index as at 30 June 2021 is:
+6.21 The Minimum Requisite Benefit Index as at 30 June 2022 is:

-MRBI as at 30 June 2021
+MRBI as at 30 June 2022

-Defined Benefit plan assets (\$m) \$2,413.5
+Defined Benefit plan assets (\$m) \$2,136.3

-Minimum Requisite Benefits (\$m) Active Members Lifetime Pensioners Fixed term Pensioners Deferred beneficiaries \$673.1 \$588.7 \$0.9 \$333.2
+Minimum Requisite Benefits (\$m) Active Members Lifetime Pensioners Fixed term Pensioners Deferred beneficiaries \$594.7 \$625.8 \$0.8 \$295.9

-Total Minimum Requisite Benefits 1,595.9
+Total Minimum Requisite Benefits 1,517.1

-Minimum Requisite Benefit Index 151.2%
+Minimum Requisite Benefit Index 140.8%

-- As at 30 June 2021 we estimate that the ratio of the market value of assets to the amount of Minimum Requisite Benefits was approximately 151.2%.
-This compares with a MRBI of 142.2% at the 30 June 2020 investigation.
-The increase in MRBI was mainly due to the better than expected investment return during the year, partly offset by the change in financial assumptions. - 6.23 In accordance with the legal advice from DLA Piper, this ratio has been calculated including the pension MRBs and the deferred MRBs in the total of MRBs (rather than a deduction from the fair value of assets). - 6.24 If this ratio for the entire Fund falls to below 100%, it becomes Technically Insolvent as defined in the SIS Regulations.
+- As at 30 June 2022 we estimate that the ratio of the market value of assets to the amount of Minimum Requisite Benefits was approximately 140.8%.
+This compares with a MRBI of 151.2% at the 30 June 2021 investigation.
+The decrease in MRBI was mainly due to the worse than expected investment return during the year. - 6.23 In accordance with the legal advice from DLA Piper, this ratio has been calculated including the pension MRBs and the deferred MRBs in the total of MRBs (rather than a deduction from the fair value of assets). - 6.24 If this ratio for the entire Fund falls to below 100%, it becomes Technically Insolvent as defined in the SIS Regulations.
 If this occurs the Trustee must take certain steps to restore solvency.
 The Trustee needs to continue to monitor the "Notifiable Events" defined in the Funding and Solvency Certificate to identify if the Fund is at risk of becoming, or becomes, Technically Insolvent so appropriate action can be taken.